dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/asana.md

     yield from get_client(access_token).workspaces.find_all(opt_fields=",".join(fields))
 ```

 `access_token`: Token required to authenticate the Asana API.
-This token is defined in
+This token is defined in the
-the `.dlt/secret.toml` file.
+`.dlt/secret.toml` file.

 `fields`: A list of workspace fields to be fetched from `asana_dlt/settings.py`.
 For example, "gid",
-"name", "resource_type”, etc.
+"name", "is_organization", etc.

 To fetch all workspaces from Asana, the function uses the
 `get_client(access_token).workspaces.find_all` method.
-The `opt_fields` parameter is set to a
+The `opt_fields` parameter is set to a string
-string of all fields joined by commas.
-A generator is used with the `yield from` statement to
+of all fields joined by commas.
+A generator is used with the `yield from` statement to provide each
-provide each workspace from the iterator obtained.
-This enables the workspaces to be consumed one
+workspace from the iterator obtained.
+This enables the workspaces to be consumed one by one.
-by one.

-### Transformer `projects`
+### Resource-transformer `prjects`

 In addition to these source and resource functions, there are seven transformer functions.
 For
 various endpoints like “projects”, “sections”, “tags”, “tasks”, “stories”, “teams” and “users”.
+The
+transformer functions transform or process data from one or more resources.

-Below is an example of one of the transformer functions "projects":
+Below is an example of one of the transformer functions "projects".

+In this case, the transformer function `projects` process data from the `workspaces` resource.
+It
+fetches and returns a list of projects for a given workspace from Asana.

 ```python
 @dlt.transformer(